 The Senior Co-Curriculum experience, by allowing students to participate with an internship of their choosing, is an opportunity to pursue a passion or area of interest and to check their ideal vision against reality.

 Throughout their internships, students will submit reflections and various research assignments based on their experiences.
+Students will also be paired with a mentor, who will help them reflect on their experience.

 Students will be challenged to investigate the internship’s industry or field of study, focusing on the trends and issues facing the field and the opportunities that exist within it as a career path.
 Additionally, students consider the ways that they might be a leader in the field or industry, reflecting on how their placement site is meeting its goals and thinking of the ways it might improve.